AM Materials (Metals & Polymers)

 Post Processing (Metals)

 This course discusses the post processing steps to complete fabrication of a metal part produced using DMLM.
 Best practices for post processing will be discussed including, but not limited to, heat treatment, support removal, machining features, and surface finish enhancement processes.

-Post Processing (Polymers)
+Support Structure and Post Processing (Polymers)

 AM Case Studies